How to Install Exalate for ServiceNow on Docker?

 Problems while running the Exalate server for Snownode

-Logs will be generated under the directory: /opt/snownode/data/logs.
+Logs are generated under the directory: /opt/snownode/data/logs.

 Refer to these logs to get more information about possible problems and communicate with our support if you need any assistance.